The generalized strong subadditivity of the von Neumann entropy for bosonic quantum systems: Classical Brascamp--Lieb inequalities

 where $0 \le \operatorname{BL}(\mathbf{B}, \mathbf{p}) \le \infty$ is defined as the smallest constant such that the inequality holds for all measurable functions $f_i: \mathbb{R}^{n_i} \to [0, \infty)$.
-The inequality \eqref{eq:classical-BL} was first proved in \cite{brascamp1976best} in the case $n_i= 1$ and generalizes several functional inequalities, such as the multilinear Hölder inequality, the sharp Young convolution inequality \cite{brascamp1976best, barthe1998optimal} and the Loomis–Whitney inequality \cite{loomis1949inequality}.
-The Brascamp--Lieb inequality has also been generalized to groups and homogeneous spaces \cite{barthe2011correlation}.
+The inequality \eqref{eq:classical-BL} was first proved in [\onlinecite{brascamp1976best}] in the case $n_i= 1$ and generalizes several functional inequalities, such as the multilinear H\"older inequality, the sharp Young convolution inequality [\onlinecite{brascamp1976best,barthe1998optimal}] and the Loomis–Whitney inequality [\onlinecite{loomis1949inequality}].
+The Brascamp--Lieb inequality has also been generalized to groups and homogeneous spaces [\onlinecite{barthe2011correlation}].